vinceskahan/v5wiki/WeeWX-V4-user-defined-types.md

 - An exception of type `weewx.UnknownAggregation` if the aggregation `aggregate_type` is not known to the function.
 - An exception of type `weewx.CannotCalculate` if the type and aggregation are known to the function, but all the information necessary to perform the aggregation is not there.

+See the extension [weewx-xstats](https://github.com/tkeffer/weewx-xstats) for an example of how to add a new aggregate type.

 #### Registering your subclass